Heroku Connect Database Tables

 _trigger_log

-Once data in the
+After data in the _trigger_log

-Adding fields
+Adding Fields

-Changing fields
+Changing Fields

 - Change the field definition in Salesforce.

-Removing fields
+Removing Fields